Home

 Private collection, United States

-Van Gogh began painting sunflowers in late summer 1888, and continued into the following year.
+Van Gogh began painting sunflowers in the late summer of 1888, and continued into the following year.
 One went to decorate his friend Paul Gauguin's bedroom.
 The paintings show sunflowers in all stages of life - from fully in bloom to withering.
 The paintings were innovative for their use of the yellow spectrum.
 Newly invented pigments made new colors possible.

 On March 31, 1987, even those without interest in art were made aware of van Gogh's Sunflowers series when Japanese insurance magnate Yasuo Goto paid the equivalent of USD $39,921,750 for Van Gogh's Still Life: Vase with Fifteen Sunflowers at auction at Christie's London - a record-setting amount for a work of art.
 The price was over four times the previous record of about $12 million paid for Andrea Mantegna's Adoration of the Magi in 1985.
 The record was broken a few months later with the purchase of another Van Gogh, Irises by Alan Bond for $53.9 million at Sotheby's, New York on November 11, 1987.